cincotree/ai-money/README.md

 ### Dashboard

 [Paisa](https://paisa.fyi/) is a dashboard tool to visualize the transactions.
-To visualiase the transactions you can use that.
+To visualize the transactions you can use that.